GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/serving_a_webpage.md

 ```

 ## Step 11.
 Run the Flask application.
+Ensure you are in the `src/expense_tracker` directory before running the application.

 Run the Flask application by executing the following command in your terminal:
 ```
 python app.py